 This low carb recipe is delightful and creamy without being high glycemic.
 It is a great fat-burning, satisfying dessert!
 Enjoy without guilt.

-1 cup raw coconut milk, almond milk or hemp milk (if you tolerate dairy well, feel free to use raw milk or raw goat milk instead here)
+- 1 cup raw coconut milk, almond milk or hemp milk (if you tolerate dairy well, feel free to use raw milk or raw goat milk instead here)

 Puree all ingredients except almonds, in food processor and blend.
 Stir in almonds, and pour mixture into ice cube trays and freeze for 4 or more hours, or place in ice cream maker and follow directions according to manufacturer.
-If using ice cube trays, remove from freezer 15-20 minutes prior to serving, puree again and serve.
+Remove from freezer 15-20 minutes prior to serving to allow to soften a bit.